 3. Email American College Dublin

 Once the SAR has been received, contact ACD immediately: email the financial aid officer by email through the link ACD financial aid, or call +353-1-676-8939.
-The financial aid officer will make an assessment of eligibility and contact the applicant to advise him or her on the application’s status.
+The financial aid officer will make an assessment of eligibility and contact the applicant to advise them on the application’s status.
 Once eligibility has established, the financial aid officer will send an award letter indicating the type and amount of aid the College can offer

 At any point during the process, please refer to the ACD financial aid officer for questions or general advice, by calling +353-1-676-8939 or emailing ACD financial aid.
 Alternatively, guidance is available from the federal government by calling the US Department of Education at 1-800-4-FED-AID (1-800-433-3243) or through the website,www.studentaid.ed.gov.